meteor/meteor/content/data-loading.md

 Things can get more complicated; for instance you may want to deal with documents being removed, or share the polling between multiple users (in a case where the data being polled isn't private to that user).

-## Turning a publication into a REST endpoint
+## Accessing a publication as a REST endpoint

 The alternate scenario occurs when you want to publish data to be consumed by a 3rd party, typically over REST.
 If the data we want to publish is the same as what we already publish via a publication, then we can use the [simple:rest](https://atmospherejs.com/simple/rest) package to do this really easily.